Shares and options

 Forfeited or lapsed shares or options

-Rescinding the grant of share or option
+Rescinding the grant of a share or option

 ABC Pty Ltd granted shares to an employee in May 2014.
-The market value of the shares at the grant date was $2,000 and the employee did not pay any consideration for them.
+The market value of the shares at the grant date was $2000 and the employee did not pay any consideration for them.
 The grant of the shares is subject to the condition that the employee does not cease employment with ABC Pty Ltd within the next two years.

 ABC Pty Ltd declares the value of the shares at grant date and includes $2000 of taxable wages in its May 2014 payroll tax return.
 The employee ceases employment with ABC Pty Ltd in May 2015.
 The grant of the shares is rescinded because the employee ceased employment within the two-year period.
-ABC Pty Ltd may reduce their taxable wages in the May 2015 payroll tax return by $2000.
+ABC Pty Ltd can reduce its taxable wages in the May 2015 payroll tax return by $2000.